wayorat01/Demo-Tour-Starter/README.md

   Same as above but for the footer of your site.

-## Access control

-Basic access control is setup to limit access to various content based based on publishing status.

-- `users`: Users can access the admin panel and create or edit content.
-- `posts`: Everyone can access published posts, but only users can create, update, or delete them.
-- `pages`: Everyone can access published pages, but only users can create, update, or delete them.

-For more details on how to extend this functionality, see the [Payload Access Control](https://payloadcms.com/docs/beta/access-control/overview#access-control) docs.

-## Layout Builder

-Create unique page layouts for any type of content using a powerful layout builder.
-This template comes pre-configured with the following layout building blocks:

-- Hero
-- Content
-- Media
-- Call To Action
-- Archive

-Each block is fully designed and built into the front-end website that comes with this template.
-See [Website](#website) for more details.

-## Lexical editor

-A deep editorial experience that allows complete freedom to focus just on writing content without breaking out of the flow with support for Payload blocks, media, links and other features provided out of the box.
-See [Lexical](https://payloadcms.com/docs/beta/lexical/overview) docs.

-## Draft Preview

-All posts and pages are draft-enabled so you can preview them before publishing them to your website.
-To do this, these collections use [Versions](https://payloadcms.com/docs/beta/configuration/collections#versions) with `drafts` set to `true`.
-This means that when you create a new post, project, or page, it will be saved as a draft and will not be visible on your website until you publish it.
-This also means that you can preview your draft before publishing it to your website.
-To do this, we automatically format a custom URL which redirects to your front-end to securely fetch the draft version of your content.

-Since the front-end of this template is statically generated, this also means that pages, posts, and projects will need to be regenerated as changes are made to published documents.
-To do this, we use an `afterChange` hook to regenerate the front-end when a document has changed and its `_status` is `published`.

-For more details on how to extend this functionality, see the official [Draft Preview Example](https://github.com/payloadcms/payload/tree/beta/examples/draft-preview).

 ## Live preview

 In addition to draft previews you can also enable live preview to view your end resulting page as you're editing content with full support for SSR rendering.
 See [Live preview docs](https://payloadcms.com/docs/beta/live-preview/overview) for more details.